-Making the decision to study at Wheaton in preparation for a career in one fo the health professions requires careful planning from the very start of your academic career.
+Making the decision to study at Wheaton in preparation for a career in one of the health professions requires careful planning from the very start of your academic career.
 Careful planning is the key to eventually completing an outstanding, and ultimately successful, application to your chosen health profession.
-It is important to be in contact with Dean Alex Trayford, Wheaton's health careers advisor, as soon as possible Students can make an appointment with him in Kollett Hall.
+It is important to be in contact with Senior Associate Dean of Studies Alex Trayford, one of Wheaton's health careers advisor, as soon as possible Students can make an appointment with him in Kollett Hall.

 There are a variety of factors that go into a successful application for any of the health professions.
 They are:

-- grade point average, both overall, in the sciences, and in pre-requisite courses
+- Grade point average: overall, in the sciences, and in pre-requisite courses

 - Examples of leadership

 - Extracurricular activities

 Consult the Preparing for a Medical, Dental, Veterinary, and Optometry Career guidebook for specific details related to these professions.